Izder456/fzonline/README.md

 # fzonline
-All Mode7 F-ZERO games ported to online.
+All F-ZERO games except GX ported to online.

 # How to Use
 go to site: